rerdavies/pipedal/docs/Debugging.md

 or

-    pipedalconfig -stop  #Stops the Jack service as well.
+    pipedalconfig --stop  #Stops the Jack service as well.

 Although not strictly necessary, you should probably add your login account to the pipedal_d group.